Anxiety & Overthinking Therapy

 Close-up of white fabric with a smooth texture and slight folds.

-You’re tired of feeling like you’ve got it together-while inside, you’re overwhelmed by thoughts you can’t quiet.
+You’re tired of looking like you have it together while feeling overwhelmed by thoughts you can’t quiet.

 It feels like you’re always bracing for something.
-Your mind doesn’t shut off, your chest is tight, and rest never really feels restful.
+Your mind doesn’t shut off, your chest stays tight, and rest never feels truly restful.

 If you live in Massachusetts and struggle with overthinking, anxiety, or emotional burnout, you're not alone—and you're not broken.